hiaslknopf/MAUSLinearityMeasurement/README.md

-### Linearity + Noise Measurement Toolkit (MedAustron)
+### Linearity + Noise Measurement Toolkit
+## Using the current MedAustron Microdosimetry Equipment

-This contains three collections to interact with:
+This contains three collections of functions to interact with:

 * The Arbitrary Waveform Gen/Pulser TGF4242
 * The PicoScope 4227 Oscilloscope